ekt003/IGME-230/230-Project-1-content.md

 Initially this game will be desktop only, however I hope to expand it to other electronic devices in the future.

 ## Story
-Your avatar is painting a picture using a paint gun and the lines on the floor
+Your avatar is painting a picture using a paint gun and the lines on the floor.

 ## Aesthetics
 The graphics are fun, bright, and bubbly to encourage a creative environment for the user.
 The sounds are simple, yet upbeat.
-There will be background music while playing, along with sound for the paint, the avatar movement, and menu interactions
+There will be background music while playing, along with sound for the paint, the avatar movement, and menu interactions.
+The idea is to provide the user with a relaxing interactive experience.

 ## Gameplay